associative-connection/associative-connection.github.io/content/uk/posts/resident-evil.md

 series: []
 # Top image for the post
 image: "/uk/images/posts/resident-evil/cover.jpg"
-# Hide from home page
+# Hide from home and other main page
+hideFromCenter: false
+# Hide from archive page
+hideFromArchives: false
+# Hide from everything but the archive
-hideFromHomePage: false
+hideFromSection: false
 ---

 <!--more-->